rivldy/rivldy/README.md

 My hobbies are of course coding, playing video games, watching football matches ⚽️

-I hope someday have the same hobby as me, hahaha
+I hope one day I have friends with the same hobbies as me, hahaha